 Setting up site-wide sections

 It’s considered a good practice to set up the areas of your website that you won’t be editing a lot in the future, like the general site layout, the header, footer and some secondary functionality.

 General Site Options

 You can change your general site options under Customize > Site Options.
-Under the Layout section you can control your site’s and blog’s layout, as well as the site width and content/sidebar column ratio.
+Under the Layout section you can control your site’s, blog’s and single blog post’s layout, as well as the site width and content/sidebar column ratio.
 The layout can then be overridden in each post/page individually.
 Under the Colors tab you can select the basic color palette for your installation and add a background image.
 Finally under Typography you can select the ideal font pairing from a full list of Google Fonts and customize font properties for key elements on desktop and mobile devices alike.
 You also have the option to disable Google Fonts altogether.